 We do not recommend this method for effective spider control.

 Some people may be inclined to look for chemical pesticides and insecticides to get rid of pests.
 These methods are rarely effective when it comes to spiders.
 Most foggers are not designed to get rid of spiders.
 Residual insecticides can be used, but these usually only work if they walk directly through the chemicals after they have been sprayed.
 If they walk around the sprayed area, the insecticide will not affect it at all.

 While spider poisons sometimes use an aroma to attract them, it is often necessary to remove their food source before this method is effective.
 Once they do take the poison, they often don’t die immediately but instead return to their shelter, leaving numerous dead spiders around your home.

-Insecticides are often harmful to kids and pets.
+Most pest control sprays or foams can expose your family to scary chemicals and can be harmful to kids and pets.
 It is not unheard of for a curious dog to ingest a poison and need immediate medical assistance.

 We do not recommend this method.

+The most effective strategy for getting rid of spiders involves removing inviting habitats from around your home, cleaning thoroughly, placing natural repellents, and then making sure the house is well sealed.
 If you take these steps, they will quickly identify your home as an impossible place to live, and you can enjoy a spider-free home!

 Botanical pest control products work to repel unwanted critters while preventing new ones from moving in.
 It’s a long-term solution for stressful pest problems.
 The best part is, there’s no need to compromise by bringing in unhealthy chemicals; plant-based ingredients can keep household pests away for good!
 So consider grabbing a bag of Stay Away® Spiders and eliminate your pest problem!